AdobeDocs/experience-manager-release-information.en/help/aem-releases-updates.md

 [!DNL Experience Manager] as a [!DNL Cloud Service] follows a monthly release cadence.
 As a result, new features are available as continuous updates to [!DNL Experience Manager] every month.

-See [[!DNL Experience Manager] as a [!DNL Cloud Service]](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-current.html) for details of the current (latest) version.
+See [Current Release Notes for [!DNL Experience Manager] as a [!DNL Cloud Service]](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-current.html) for details of the current/latest version.
 From here you can also navigate to details of prior versions (arranged chronologically).

 ## [!DNL Experience Manager] on-premise and managed services {#aem-on-prem-managed-services}